Call for Preconference Workshop Proposals

-The Program Committee of the Society for Prevention Research (SPR) invites proposals for preconference workshops to be held May 28, 2019, the first day of the SPR Annual Meeting.
+The Program Committee of the Society for Prevention Research (SPR) invites proposals for preconference workshops to be held on Tuesday, May 28, 2024, the first day of the SPR Annual Meeting.
 The workshops are primarily pedagogical, with hands-on instruction and specific learning objectives.
-Past workshops have provided continuing education in innovative quantitative methods; assembled experts to share theoretical perspectives, research findings and real-world implementation experiences that can inform prevention programs; and presented information helpful in advocacy and/or grant writing efforts.
-These are intended as examples to stimulate creative thinking about workshops.
+Past workshops have provided continuing education in innovative quantitative methods, assembled experts to share theoretical perspectives, research findings, and real-world implementation experiences that can inform the field of prevention science, and presented information helpful in advocacy and/or grant writing efforts.
+These are intended as examples to stimulate creative thinking about potential workshop topics and approaches.
 The Program Committee encourages workshop proposals on any topic, as long as the workshop’s objective is to enable the audience to gain skills and knowledge that are important to prevention scientists.

-In addition to the areas identified by the TNATF, we are also interested in proposals that address the ethical issues in bringing prevention programs into community settings, i.e., how to develop ethical partnerships with historically disadvantaged communities, how to ethically conduct evaluations of prevention programs in the community, issues of privacy in an era of big data access, etc. (https://link.springer.com/article/10.1007/s11121-018-0912-7)
+In addition to the areas identified by the TNATF, we are also interested in proposals that address ethical issues in bringing prevention programs into community settings, i.e., how to develop ethical partnerships with historically disadvantaged communities, how to ethically conduct evaluations of prevention programs in communities, issues of privacy in an era of big data access, etc. (Leadbeater et al., 2018; https://link.springer.com/article/10.1007/s11121-018-0912-7).

 To propose a workshop, please follow these steps.

-Initiate a preconference workshop proposal using the ONLINE submission process at https://spr.confex.com/spr/spr2019/precon/cfp.cgi.
+STEP ONE: Initiate a preconference workshop proposal using the online submission process at: https://spr.confex.com/spr/spr2024/precon/cfp.cgi.

-- Name, affiliation, email, fax and phone number for all presenters, with primary contact listed first
+- Name, affiliation, email, and phone number for all presenters, with primary contact listed first.

 - Purpose of the workshop, including specific learning objectives.
 In other words, what new skills and knowledge will the attendees take away?

-- Target workshop audience, including background attendees should have
+- Target workshop audience, including the background attendees should have.

-- CV’s of all presenters, and a brief explanation of how the presenters are qualified to conduct the workshop
+- Brief CVs of all presenters, and a brief explanation of how the presenters are qualified to conduct the workshop.